noema-git/Disaster-Response-Pipeline/README.md

 <a id='flask'></a>
 ### 2.3.
 Flask Web App

-Starting from your app directory will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+Starting from the `app` folder, the users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"All houses are on fire!"_.

 <a id='run'></a>
 ## 3. Running and instructions

-There are three steps to get up and runnning with the web app if you want to start from ETL process.
+There are three steps to get up and runnning with the web app.
+Otherwise you can start the app with the trained model in the repository.

 <a id='cleaning'></a>
 ### 3.1.
 Data Cleaning